Nonlinear enthalpy transformation for transient convective phase change in Smoothed Particle Hydrodynamics (SPH): Governing Equations

-between each $i$ and $j$ particles. $S_{ij}$ is a constant that controls the magnitude of surface tension force between each phase.
-Contact angles and interactions between fluids and solids can be obtained by choosing different values for $S_{ij}$.
+$S_{ij}$ is a constant that controls the magnitude of the surface tension force between each phase.
+Contact angles, and the interaction between different fluids and solids, can be imposed by specifying different values of $S_{ij}$.

-For particles that come in contact with a wall, the no-slip boundary condition needs to be applied.
-A proper implementation of this condition is of importance in the scope of current work, as in most cases studied later, the fluid comes in contact with wall at comparably large velocities.
-The method of Holmes et al. \cite{Holmes_11} has been implemented here.
+For particles that come in contact with a wall, the no-slip boundary condition must be applied.
+The method of Holmes et al. \cite{Holmes_11} has been implemented here, as in most cases studied later, the fluid comes in contact with a wall at relatively large velocity.

-SPH particles subjected to negative pressures show tendency of forming small clusters.
-While simulation results are typically not significantly affected in the larger scale from this arrangement, it becomes important for the test cases of interest here.
-Having large impact velocities leads to large displacements in particle positions.
-As the solidification front moves across the particles, freezing of a portion of particles in a cluster can lead to unstable solutions.
-The model of Monaghan \cite{Monaghan_00} is used here by adding a correction term to the momentum equation which adjusts particles when negative pressures are present.
+Finally, SPH particles subjected to negative pressure tend to form small clusters.
+While most simulation results are not significantly affected by this rearrangement, it can become important for the test cases of interest here.
+Large particle impact velocities lead to large displacements in particle positions, and as a solidification front moves across a particle, the freezing of some particles in a cluster can lead to unstable solutions.
+The convection term of Monaghan \cite{Monaghan_00} is added to the momentum equation, to adjust particles when negative pressures are encountered.